 Transactional accounting is now more streamlined and easier because accounting platforms can fully automate repetitive entries for you through event automation.
 For example, Accounting Seed utilizes click-not-code automation which enables you to do multiple functions with just a button click.
-The simpler automation is to implement, the more efficiency you gain.
-This also reduces your manual labor while enhancing your entire system's accuracy.
+The simpler the automation is to implement, the more it reduces your manual labor while enhancing your entire system's accuracy.